Vaikunta Ekadashi 2025 (Mukkoti Ekadashi): Sacred date, regional calendars, rituals, and meaning

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When does Vaikunta Ekadashi 2025 fall?
+When is Vaikunta Ekadashi 2025 observed?

-What is the Vaikunta Dwaram (Sorga Vasal)?
+What is the Vaikunta Dwaram or Sorga Vasal?